tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/开发指南/子应用体系_intl_en.md

 - Disabling subapplications: all subapplications except the primary application can be disabled.
 When a subapplication is disabled, its VOD resources will not be cleared and other features such as video upload and transcoding will not be affected; instead, only its domain name will be disabled.
 - Isolating resources: VOD resources of different subapplications are isolated from one another.
 - You can manipulate VOD resources of any subapplications through the console or server APIs.
-- Independent statistics are generated for each subapplication, such as storage usage, bandwidth/traffic, transcoding duration, video audit duration, and playback data.
+- Independent statistics are generated for each subapplication, such as storage usage, bandwidth/traffic, transcoding duration, intelligent video recognition duration, and playback data.
 - Aggregated statistics for all subapplications are provided.

 ### <span id ="p4"></span>Limits